seyoungcho2/ComposeDynamicTheme/README.md

 ```

 ### ColorPalette
-ColorPalette contains two parameters one is for Light Theme and the other is for Dark Theme.
-When device is set to night mode then darkModeColors is automatically used.
+The ColorPalette contains two parameters: 'lightModeColors' for the Light Theme and 'darkModeColors' for the Dark Theme.
+When the device is set to dark mode on system, the darkModeColors are automatically used.
 ```
 data class ColorPalette(
     val lightModeColors: Colors = DefaultLightColorPalette,